shashank-6777/Setup-Kubernetes-with-Cilium-L2announcements/README.md

 ```
 Finally, make sure all your nodes have a unique hostname, MAC address and product_uuid.
 Shouldn’t be a problem if you’ve configured each individual node, but if you’ve used some clone/snapshot feature in your hypervisor, you might need to take additional steps to fix these.

-For convenience, I’ve also added the three hostnames to the /etc/hosts file on each node, as well as the laptop which I will be using to work with the cluster.
+For convenience, I’ve also added the three hostnames to the /etc/hosts file on each node, as well as the Macbook which I will be using to work with the cluster.
 Mine are in a private network, so I’ve used private IPs, but if you’re provisioning your nodes with a cloud provider, you’ll probably be using public ones instead:

 ```bash
 192.168.0.20 kube-master01